What is Brand Personality? Definition & Examples

 Brand Personality of Woodland

 Woodland got the ruggedness, outdoorsy, and ready for adventure personality through its products (hard boots – meant for adventure) and smart marketing strategies.
-They also used the color green, which represents nature, to build a personality of being outdoorsy.
+They also used the colour green, which represents nature, to build a personality of being outdoorsy.

 Brand Personality of Harley Davidson

 Harley Davidson has been a rebel from the start.
 The promotional campaigns (naming motorcycles as mean machines), the logo, and use of bright and dynamic colours have helped them build this personality.